-The next major milestone that for these mushers and their dogs was in the year of 1925.
+The next major milestone for these mushers and their dogs was in the year 1925.
 This was the year that an epidemic of diphtheria ravaged the far northern town of Nome.
 The community was taking a hard toll and the nearest supply of antitoxin serum was over 700 frozen miles away.
-Dog mushers who knew the trail well, were stepping forward for the great “Race Of Mercy.”
+Dog mushers who knew the trail well were stepping forward for the great “Race Of Mercy.”
 Twenty mushers and over 150 dogs made this trip across the frozen tundra in six days.
 Thanks to these great teams, of men and their dogs, an epidemic was stopped and a town saved.
 The Race of Mercy was a success.

 Since this first race in 1973, the Iditarod, which means “distant place” in the different languages of the Alaskan indigenous people, has been a yearly event in March.
-The first place winner in this Inaugural Iditarod was Dick Wilmarth of Red Devil, Alaska and his lead dog, Hotfoot.
+The first-place winner in this Inaugural Iditarod was Dick Wilmarth of Red Devil, Alaska, and his lead dog, Hotfoot.
 Dick Wilmarth covered this unwelcoming land of brutal ice and snow driven by the wind in 20 days, 49 minutes, and 41 seconds for a prize of 12,000 dollars.
 Bobby Vent of Huslia, Alaska came in second at 20 days, 11 hours, 18 minutes, and 42 seconds, with a prize of 8,000 dollars.

-Over the years since that first race in 1973, there has been many records and firsts in this amazing race of skill and endurance.
+Over the years since that first race in 1973, there have been many records and firsts in this amazing race of skill and endurance.
 One of the most important aspects of each race is the participation of each person.
 This is highlighted by the Red Lantern Award given out each year as a tribute to the persistence and endurance of the last person to cross the finish line.
 The slowest musher to receive this award was John Schultz in 1973.
 He was the last person to cross the finish line.
 He was the slowest person to ever receive this award.
-John Schultz, took 32 days, 15 hours, nine minutes and one second to finish that first race, but he finished.
+John Schultz, took 32 days, 15 hours, nine minutes, and one second to finish that first race, but he finished.
 Each person who finishes receives around 1,000 dollars to help with his expenses.

 Over the years the times have shortened and many firsts have been done.
-Since its inception, the Iditarod Trail Sled Dog Race has grown into a World renown race with competitors from all over the world.
+Since its inception, the Iditarod Trail Sled Dog Race has grown into a World renowned race with competitors from all over the world.
 Those who compete in this race, are the world’s best.